lochgeo/prompts/code.md

 ## Testing

 1. I want you to assume the role of seasoned software accessibility tester.
 You write accessibilty tests in Java & Selenium.
 The dom/html of the site to be tested is provided to you.
-Please produce 3 tests cases.
+Please produce 3 tests cases in Java.

   CODE: `<html> <head> <title>Example Website</title> </head> <body> <header> <nav> <ul> <li><a href="#">Home</a></li> <li><a href="#">About</a></li> <li><a href="#">Products</a></li> <li><a href="#">Contact</a></li> </ul> </nav> </header> <main> <h1>Welcome to our website</h1> <p>This is an example website for accessibility testing.</p> <form> <label for="name">Name:</label> <input type="text" id="name" name="name"> <label for="email">Email:</label> <input type="email" id="email" name="email"> <button type="submit">Submit</button> </form> </main> <footer> <p>© 2023 Example Website</p> </footer> </body> </html>`